 - 1) This sample question paper is intended to be indicative of the pattern and degree of difficulty of the final iMET question paper. - 2) This paper consists of three sections.
 It is worth a total of 100 marks, and you will have 2 hours (120 minutes) to complete it.
 Sections 1 and 2 comprise of 50 multiple choice questions (MCQs), worth a total of 75 marks.
 Each correct answer will fetch 1.5 marks, and every incorrect answer will reduce your total score by 0.5 marks.
-Section 3 consists of one question worth 25 marks, for which you are required to write a long answer. - 3) Section 1 consists of 16 MCQs which are meant to test mathematical reasoning and quantitative ability.
-Some questions in this section may have multiple right options.
-Your answer will be considered as correct only if all the right options are marked. - 4) Section 2 consists of 34 MCQs which are meant to test logical reasoning, comprehension, assimilative reading and data interpretation.
+Section 3 consists of one question worth 25 marks, for which you are required to write a long answer. - 3) Section 1 consists of 16 MCQs which are meant to test mathematical reasoning and quantitative ability. - 4) Section 2 consists of 34 MCQs which are meant to test logical reasoning, comprehension, assimilative reading and data interpretation.
 Where there are passages preceding questions (or sets of questions), you must read them carefully and answer the questions in light of your reading. - 5) Section 3 consists of one question which requires a written long answer (400-500 words), and is worth 25 marks.
 This answer should draw from the reading in Section B and also express independent views on the subject of the question, i.e. it should be both assimilative and generative.
 It must be well-structured, coherently written and cogently argued.
 There is no negative marking for Section 3. - 6) You are advised to allocate time to each section according to the proportion of marks it is worth.